GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 We have more guidance on how and when to deliver mini presentation lectures for your challenges during your event in the [How To Host a gHack](howto-host-hack.md) guide.

-Please publish any presentations in your hack's `resources` folder.
+Please publish any presentations in your hack's `resources` folder as a PDF file.

 ## Coaches Guide